pyxeda/MiddleSchoolCurriculum/Volume1/Chapter6/MeanSquare/README.md

 What it does :

-    1. Calculates the Root Mean Square Error of given two lists.
+    1. Calculates the root mean square error between two lists, AI predictions and the labels.

         a.
 Without using libraries